jmorris0x0/terraform-provider-k8sconnect/ADRs/ADR-005-field-ownership-strategy.md

 **Solution**: Accept partial matches when user's fields are a subset of the merge key.
 **Lesson**: Kubernetes will always add defaults; our matching must be flexible.

-### 3. Force Conflicts During Planning
+### 3. Always Force Conflicts - Projection Strategy
-**Issue**: When `force_conflicts=true`, the plan didn't anticipate taking ownership of conflicted fields, causing "inconsistent result after apply" errors.
+**Issue**: Provider always uses SSA with `force=true` to take ownership of conflicted fields.
+Plan must anticipate this to avoid "inconsistent result after apply" errors.
-**Solution**: Modified `ModifyPlan` to use different projection strategies based on `force_conflicts`:
-- When true: Project ALL fields from YAML (we'll take ownership)
+**Solution**: Modified `ModifyPlan` to project ALL fields from YAML since we always take ownership during apply.
-- When false: Project only currently-owned fields **Lesson**: Plan-time projection must match apply-time behavior exactly.
+**Lesson**: Plan-time projection must match apply-time behavior exactly.
+Since we always force ownership via SSA, we must project all fields in the plan.

 ### 4. Import State Initialization
 **Issue**: Field ownership flag not set during import operations.